Sample Handling Requirements

 We recommend that you send your sample with Fed-Ex or UPS.The

 various analytes have different stability in serum.
-Serum samples
+Serum TLI and

-for folate analysis should be kept at 4ºC for not longer than 48
+- Serum samples for folate analysis should be kept at 4°C for not

 Please note that there is NO Saturday delivery at